PhysiCell-Tools/python-loader/man/docstring/pcdl_make_ome_tiff.md

 options:
-  -h, --help            show this help message and exit --custom_data_type [CUSTOM_DATA_TYPE ...]
-                        parameter to specify custom_data variable types other than float (namely: int, bool, str) like this var:dtype myint:int mybool:bool mystr:str . downstream
-                        float and int will be handled as numeric, bool as Boolean, and str as categorical data. default is an empty string.
-  --microenv MICROENV   should the microenvironment be extracted? setting
+  -h, --help            show this help message and exit --microenv MICROENV   should the microenvironment be extracted? setting
                         microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py